etermind/alex-themes/THEMES.md

 # Writing themes

-/!\ Rewrite in progress to support v1.0.0 on Alex! (release date: 21st of december) /!\
+/!\ Rewrite in progress to support Alex! v1.0.0 /!\

 If you would like to write a custom theme for Alex, it is possible and easy.